open-component-model/ocm-spec/doc/specification/formats/componentdescriptor_normalization.md

 ## Labels

-Labels are removed before signing but can be marked with a special boolean property `signing` not to be removed and thus be part of the signature.
+Labels are removed before signing but can be marked with a special boolean property `signing`.
+This property indicates that the label should be signing-relevant and therefore part of the digest.
+As a consequence such labels cannot be changed anymore during the lifecycle of a component version any may only describe static information.
 The structure of signing-relevant labels is preserved from the component descriptor version `v2`.